Financial Insights

 Risk to Borrower

-Risk of losing pledged asset
+Risk of losing pledged assets on default

-No asset risk, but credit score impact
+No asset risk; however, it has a credit score impact

 Flexibility of Use